 TO THE EXTENT ALLOWED BY LAW, THIS SOFTWARE IS PROVIDED TO YOU "AS IS" WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, WHETHER ORAL OR WRITTEN, EXPRESS OR IMPLIED.
 BROTHER SPECIFICALLY DISCLAIMS ANY IMPLIED WARRANTIES OR CONDITIONS OF MERCHANTABILITY, SATISFACTORY QUALITY, NON-INFRINGEMENT AND/OR FITNESS FOR A PARTICULAR PURPOSE.

-IN ADDITION, BROTHER WILL NOT HAVE ANY OBLIGATION FOR PROVIDING ANY SUPPORT SERVICE IN RELATION TO THE SOFTWARE.
+IN ADDITION, BROTHER WILL NOT HAVE ANY OBLIGATION FOR PROVIDING ANY SUPPORT SERVICE IN RELATION TO THE SOFTWARE NOR ANY UPDATE RELATED TO ANY OPERATION SYSTEM.
 BROTHER’S CUSTOMER SERVICES CENTER WILL NOT BE ABLE TO ADDRESS ANY OF INQUIRY REGARDING THE SOFTWARE.

 5. Limitation of Liability.